5 Vehicle Coverages to Add to your Insurance Policy

 In the insurance world, an “endorsement” is a change to the existing coverage in your policy.
 It can add or remove coverage, and it overrules anything that’s written in the policy itself.
 Here are five common car insurance endorsements you could consider purchasing to enhance your coverage:

-- Waiver of depreciation: If you purchase a waiver of depreciation when insuring a brand new vehicle, you’ll be covered for the full purchase price or the manufacturer’s suggested retail price (whichever amount is lower) if your vehicle is stolen or damaged beyond repair.
-Without it, you’ll only receive the depreciated value (or the actual cash value) of your vehicle, which might not be enough to buy a brand new one.
+Suppose you purchase Replacement Cost coverage when insuring a brand-new vehicle.
+In that case, you’ll be covered for the full purchase price or the manufacturer’s suggested retail price (whichever amount is lower) if your car is stolen or damaged beyond repair.
+Without it, you’ll only receive your vehicle’s depreciated value (or the actual cash value), which might not be enough to buy a brand-new one.
 Before insuring your new car, ask your broker if you qualify for this endorsement.

-While the names, specific terms, and costs of these common endorsements may vary by location and by insurer, they are (for the most part) available across Canada.
-Contact your licensed broker to find out if you qualify to add any of these endorsements to your car insurance policy or to learn more about the options available to you.
+While the names, specific terms, and costs of these common endorsements may vary by location and insurer, they are (for the most part) available across Canada.
+Contact your licensed broker to find out if you qualify to add any of these endorsements to your car insurance policy or to learn more about your options.

 Want to start a quick online Auto insurance policy quote for free?
 We can help you with that!